Skip to main content

 Parent Tenant Defaults

-When using parent tenants, tenant preferences follow the same hierarchy loading technique described in Parent Tenants.
-When loading the hierarchy, parent tenants’ default preferences will be pulled in first and can be updated by child tenants.
+When using parent tenants, tenant preferences follow the same hierarchy loading technique described in Hierarchical Inheritance.
+Parent tenant default preferences are loaded first, then child tenants can override specific fields.
 Example inheritance:

 • Parent Tenant: Alerts OPTED_IN, channels: [email]